FIND A BOOK

 , ,

-Last year I missed the eightieth birthday celebration of illustrator Ed Emberley, but I’m now weighing in on his eighty-first.
-Ed Emberley was born in Malden, Massachusetts, graduated from the Massachusetts School of Art, and then painted signs for the army and worked in commercial illustration.
-In the late fifties he began publishing books with [...]
+Today marks the birthday of Ed Emberley.
+Ed was born in Malden, Massachusetts, graduated from the Massachusetts School of Art, and then painted signs for the army and worked in commercial illustration.
+In the late fifties he began publishing books with the then-Boston firm of Little Brown and Company.
+For Ed Emberley, working on books […]

 Animals, Art, Nature